 Florida Premises Liability Attorneys

-Our Florida Premises Liability Attorneys Put You on Your Feet after a Slip and Fall in Florida
+Our Florida Premises Liability Attorneys Put You on Your Feet after an Accident in Florida

 Property owners have a responsibility to maintain their premises safely, to remove hazards that could injure guests, and to post warnings of potential dangers.
 Many premises liability cases are of the slip-and-fall or trip-and-fall variety, when an unsuspecting visitor has slipped in water or on ice, or fallen over construction debris or a tree felled by a storm.
 When this happens, both the victim and the property owner will find that the laws governing premises liability are complex and some may vary from state to state.
 The Florida premises liability attorneys at Searcy Denney have more than 45 years’ experience representing victims who have been injured due to hazardous property conditions.
 We can help you understand the laws and assess your claim.